Click on the appropriate tab to find answers to your questions.

 need, allowing them to earn money to help pay for additional expenses.

 The Work-Study Authorization Form, which can be obtained from the student’s WINGS account, is submitted to the hiring manager by the student prior to his/her hiring.
 It verifies to the hiring manager that the student has been awarded a work-study award.
 If you have questions about your eligibility status, contact the Office of Financial Aid – (912) 478-5413.

 Can I get a job on campus if I don’t have work-study?

-Yes, you can apply for Institutional Student Assistant positions.
-You must be enrolled in at least 6 credit hours at Georgia Southern University.
+Yes, you can apply for Student Assistant positions.
+You must be enrolled in at least six (6) credit hours as an undergraduate and three (3) credit hours as a graduate student at Georgia Southern University.

 Do I need a resume?

 Yes, you must submit a resume when applying for any student position.
 It is never too early to start preparing your resume.
-The Office of Career Services is available to help you develop your resume and provide career counseling.
+The Office of Career and Professional Development is available to help you develop your resume and provide career counseling.

 What are the steps I need to take after I receive notice that I have been employed on campus?

 After accepting employment on campus, you must attend an on-boarding session in the Department of Human Resources.
 The purpose of this session is to collect the necessary forms and documentation to be paid.